NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/README.md

 - **Dates:** May 13-16, 2019
   - **User Days:** May 13-14, 2019
   - **Developer Days:** May 15-16, 2019
 - **Location:** [HHMI Janelia Research Campus](https://www.janelia.org/), 19700 Helix Dr, Ashburn, VA 20147

 ## Registration

 Registration is not yet open for the event.
 Space at the event will be limited, so let us know if you would like an invitation by completing the [invitation request form](https://goo.gl/forms/UCNxxjmnpuAabQx63) by Feb.
 08, 2019.

 ## Logistics

-Housing will be onsite on the Janelia research campus.
+**Housing:** Housing will be onsite on the Janelia research campus.
 For details about transportation and logistics please see [here](https://www.dropbox.com/s/i2540enmapap05o/Janelia%20travel%20logistics.pdf?dl=0)

+**Travel:** Travel support is being provided by the Kavli foundation.
+As housing will be onsite on the Janelia research campus, travel support is intended for flights (not housing).
+Funds available to support attendee travel are limited!
+Travel arrangements must be pre-approved by the Foundation’s Executive Assistant.
+Please see the [Kavli reimbursement guidelines](travel/Kavli_Reimbursement_Guidelines.pdf) for details.
+The traveler profile form is available [here](travel/CT_Traveler_Profile.docx).

 ## Organizing Committee

 **Site chair:** Karel Svoboda

 **Program chair (Developer Days):** Michael Grauer and Oliver Rübel